bogdanaks/notion-ui-react/README.md

 yarn add notion-ui-react
 ```

-Use it in out react project:
+Use it in a react project:

 ```jsx
   import { Heading, Divider, Text } from "notion-ui-react"